speguero/powerpkg/README.md

 `\"`           | JSON
 `""`           | CSV

 For individual file and/or directory names containing whitespace, such items should be surrounded by **single** quotation marks.
-Example: `\"[LocalFile]'an example.ps1'\"`
+Example: `\"[Package]'an example.ps1'\"`

-It is also recommended to always surround files and/or directories specified with the `[LocalFile]` parameter with double quotation marks, to prevent I/O exceptions from being thrown with the usage of whitespace within the directory path of a package directory.
+It is also recommended to always surround files and/or directories specified with the `[Package]` parameter with double quotation marks, to prevent I/O exceptions from being thrown with the usage of whitespace within the directory path of a package directory.

 ***Environment Variables***